cad324/Cornell-Thrift-Project/documents/design-journey.md

     - Yes, maybe or no: [yes]
     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

-        Once Abby arrives in About page, she will know that this is the page to upload an eboard image since she will see a gallery with eboard members.
+        Once Abby arrives in Members page, she will know that this is the page to upload an eboard image since she will see a gallery with eboard members.

 **Subgoal # 3 : Navigate to the link to modify her profile**